Owned67/MonumentAddonsTanki/README.md

 Several example profiles are included below.
 Run the corresponding command snippet to install each profile.

-- `mainstall OutpostAirwolf` -- Adds an Air Wolf vendor to Outpost, with some ladders to allow access.
 - `mainstall BarnAirwolf` -- Adds an Air Wolf vendor to Large Barn and Ranch.
+- `mainstall CargoShipCCTV` -- Adds 7 CCTVs and one computer station to cargo ship (same as the Cargo Ship CCTV plugin).
 - `mainstall FishingVillageAirwolf` -- Adds an Air Wolf vendor to Large Fishing Village and to one of the small Fishing Villages.
+- `mainstall MonumentCooking` -- Adds a cooking static (BBQ / camp fire / hobo barrel) to safe zones and low-level named monuments that lack them.
 - `mainstall MonumentLifts` -- Adds car lifts to gas station and supermarket (same as the MonumentLifts plugin).
 - `mainstall MonumentsRecycler` -- Adds recyclers to Cargo Ship, Oilrigs, Dome and Fishing Villages (same as the MonumentsRecycler plugin).
+- `mainstall OilRigSharks` -- Adds one shark to small rig and two sharks to lage rig.
+- `mainstall OutpostAirwolf` -- Adds an Air Wolf vendor to Outpost, with some ladders to allow access.
+- `mainstall SafeZoneRecyclers` -- Adds a recycler to Fishing Villages, Large Barn, and Ranch (different locations than MonumentsRecycler for compatibility).
 - `mainstall TrainStationCCTV` -- Adds 6 CCTVs and one computer station to each underground Train Station.
-- `mainstall CargoShipCCTV` -- Adds 7 CCTVs and one computer station to cargo ship (same as the Cargo Ship CCTV plugin).
-- `mainstall OilRigSharks` -- Adds one shark to small rig and two sharks to lage rig.

 These example profiles are installed from https://github.com/WheteThunger/MonumentAddons/blob/master/Profiles/.
 Don't see what you're looking for?
 Want to showcase a profile you created?
 Fork the repository on [GitHub](https://github.com/WheteThunger/MonumentAddons), commit the changes, and submit a pull request!

 ### Spawning static entities

+Follow these steps to spawn static entities.

 1. Go to any monument, such as a gas station.
 2. Aim somewhere, such as a floor, wall or ceiling.